 Demand for CFF grants continues to outpace supply.
-In a 2018 survey, 127 organizations reported $335 million in capital projects through 2020:
+In a 2019 survey, 281 organizations reported $1.05 billion in capital projects through 2021.

-- Over 20 million visitors.
-Of these, 31% traveled more than 50 miles
+- 1 million visitors welcomed in the past year.
+Of these, 29% traveled more than 50 miles

-- 27,333 architects, engineers, contractors and construction workers working on Cultural Facilities Fund projects
+- 27,333 total architects, engineers, contractors and construction workers working on Cultural Facilities Fund projects over time

 Cultural organizations of every size benefit from CFF: More than half of CFF grants go to nonprofit cultural organizations with budgets of less than $1 million.

 CFF supports working artists: From Provincetown’s Fine Arts Work Center, to the Essex Art Center in Lawrence, and the Mahaiwe Performing Arts Center in Great Barrington, CFF grants have created and restored vital studio, rehearsal, and performance space.

 CFF supports arts education: Every day children and teens explore their creativity and learn about the arts, history and sciences in buildings restored with CFF grants.
 These include the Discovery Museum in Acton, Springfield’s Community Music School, and the Eric Carle Museum of Picture Book Art in Amherst.
 CFF has funded buildings that house nationally renowned programs for vulnerable adolescents such as RAW Artworks in Lynn, and Shakespeare & Co. in the Berkshires.